Crystal Chute Moves on Pipe Dreams: Permutation indexing the Demazure Crystal

 \begin{example} Consider $P$ as depicted on the left in Figure \ref{fig:lift_ex}.
 To compute $\lift(P)$, we start by lifting the 4 in the first column up to row 4 as required by step (1).
 Next, we lift column 2.
 We first lift $5$ to row $4$, since this is the highest row with an entry strictly less than $5$ in the first column.
 Similarly, $3$ then gets lifted to row $2$.
 Finally in column $3$, we lift $4$ to row $2$ since this is the highest row with an entry less than 4 to its immediate left.
 The outcome $\lift(P)$ is shown on the right in Figure \ref{fig:lift_ex}. \end{example}

-We now combine the Edelman-Greene insertion process with the lift operator.
+We now combine the Edelman--Greene insertion process with the lift operator.
 Given any reduced word $\bfa \in R(w)$, define the \emph{weak insertion tableau} to be $\lift(P(\bfa))$.
-Assaf refers to calculating $\lift(P(\bfa))$ as the \emph{weak Edelman-Greene correspondence} \cite{assaf-EG}.
+Assaf refers to calculating $\lift(P(\bfa))$ as the \emph{weak Edelman--Greene correspondence} \cite{assaf-EG}.
 Denote by $\wt(\lift(P(\bfa)))$ the weak composition whose $i^{\text{th}}$ coordinate equals the number of boxes in row $i$ of $\lift(P(\bfa))$, enumerated from bottom to top.

 \begin{definition} Given any $w \in S_n$ and $r \in RFC(w)$, denote by $\pi_r = [\pi_1 \cdots \pi_n]$ the shortest permutation that sorts the weak composition $a = \wt(\lift(P(r))$, in the sense that $(a_{\pi_1}, \dots, a_{\pi_n})$ is a partition. \end{definition}